zajko99/UNBX_whitepaper_final/pages/index.md

-# Welcome

-Welcome to UNBX - Ultimate NFT Boxes
+# **Welcome to UNBX - Ultimate NFT Boxes**

-## What is UNBX?

-**UNBX is more than just a game.** It is a fully functioning ecosystem with our innovative marketplace and a self-sustaining economy, including leaderboard competition rewards, as well as staking rewards from our primary $UNBX token.
+**UNBX is more than just a game.** It is a fully functioning ecosystem characterized by an innovative marketplace and a robust, self-sustaining economy.
+Our platform is designed not just for entertainment but as a realm where competitive spirit thrives—thanks to leaderboard challenges and lucrative staking rewards from our foundational $UNBX token.

+## **Core Gameplay**

+Dive into the core of UNBX gameplay, where you stand a chance to uncover legendary NFT collections.
+The stakes are high, and the rewards are real: Earn In-Game Currency (IGC) that mirrors the real-time market floor prices of these illustrious collections.
+Choose your adventure: revel in the thrill of discovery in **Single Player mode**, or elevate the competition by engaging with fellow Unboxoors in head-to-head challenges across **Singles**, **Duos**, or **Three-for-All** competitions.

+## **Note**
 This whitepaper outlines our vision to merge the booming interest in NFT collectibles with the thrill of loot box gaming.
-UNBX aims to be the pinnacle hub of Unboxing games for both traditional gamers and Web3 enthusiasts alike.
+Our goal?
+To establish UNBX as the definitive Unboxing arena, appealing to both the seasoned gamers and the growing Web3 community.

-## Core Gameplay

-Our core gameplay allows you to Unbox selected Boxes containing legendary NFTs collections such as CryptoPunks, Bored Ape Yacht Club, Neo Tokyo, Azuki, and more.
-The rewards in the form of In-Game Currency (referred to as “IGC”) are dynamically updated to reflect the collections’ floor prices.
-Unbox for your own enjoyment in the **Single Player mode**, or connect with other Unboxers and compete head-to-head in **Singles, Duos, or Three-for-All**.